 Beards have never been more fashionable, but almost half of men are unable to grow a full beard.

-According to a poll of 1,000 men by Crown Clinic, many as 45% of men complain that they have bald patches in their beard or sideburns.
-Thankfully, transplant surgery can help fill those gaps so that you can achieve the beard you want.
+According to a poll of 1,000 men by Crown Clinic, as many as 45% of men complain that they have bald patches in their beard or sideburns.

-Our surgeon, Dr Asim Shahmalak, has improved beards or sideburns of a number of men who previously struggled with their self-esteem and felt their masculinity has been undermined by not being able to grow a ‘proper’ beard.
+Our surgeon, Dr Asim Shahmalak, has improved beards or sideburns of men who previously struggled with their self-esteem and felt their masculinity has been undermined by not being able to grow a ‘proper’ beard.

 As a surprisingly large number of men struggle to grow a full beard, many of our patients come to us to fill in gaps in their beards and sideburns, hoping for a more even look.
 Beard transplant surgery is a relatively straightforward way of addressing the problem.